kwonmha/Improving-RNN-recommendation-model/README.md

 For reproducibility, you can download the same preprocessed data sequence from http://iridia.ulb.ac.be/~rdevooght/rnn_cf_data.zip.

+## Requirements

+- Python 3
+- Tensorflow >= 1.4.0 or keras >=2.1.2 or theano 0.8.2 with lasagne 0.2.dev1
+- Numpy
+- _pickle
+_ h5py for saving keras model

 ## Installation
-This code is based on python3, and run on windows 10, 64bit.
-You can use any deeplearning framework among tensorflow(1.4.0), keras(2.1.2) and theano(0.8.2 with lasagne(0.2.dev1)).
-I installed with pip.
+This project runs on windows 10, 64bit.
+You can use any deeplearning framework among tensorflow, keras and theano.
+I used anaconda containing all of them.

-For example,
+You can use
 ````
 pip install tensorflow-gpu
 ````

 And maybe mkl or numpy-mkl library is needed to run tensorflow.
-And it is known that the development of theano has been stopped so I personally recommend to use tensorflow or keras with tensorflow backend.
+Also it is known that the development of theano has been stopped so I personally recommend to use tensorflow or keras with tensorflow backend.

 ## Simple Report